If you were one of the many South Australians that got solar early, your system might be on a premium feed-in tariff.

 How can you work out if more solar or a battery might actually be better than your feed-in tariff?
 Well it comes down to your particular circumstances, what you want to achieve, and what your motivations are.

 If your motivations are purely about having the latest tech, being environmentally conscious, or having power in the next blackout, then the answer is easy.
-More solar and a battery could be right for you.
+More solar panels and a battery could be right for you.
 Cost-effective options like ZEN Hybrid are available to add a battery and blackout power to your home right now, and ZEN is seeing a large increase in the uptake of these systems compared to previous years.
 With Government subsidies of up to $6,000 for battery storage available for SA homeowners right now, there has also never been a better time to look at what a battery could do for you.

 If your motivations are more financial and about reducing your bills as much as possible, then the answer needs a little more work.
 And a comparison of your credits against the typical savings of more solar or a battery.
 Let’s take a closer look.